scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--p2p-tls-enabled` (boolean):

 Avalanche uses two-way authenticated TLS connections to securely identify the `stakingID` of connected peers.
 However, This can be disabled for testing.
 When TLS is disabled, the `stakingID` will be derived from the IP Address the node claims it owns.
 This will also disable encryption of inter-node communication.
 This should only be specified for testing.
 Defaults to `true`.
-This must be true when `--staking-tls-enabled=true`.
+This must be true when `--staking-enabled=true`.

-`--staking-tls-enabled` (boolean):
+`--staking-enabled` (boolean):

 Avalanche uses Proof of Stake (PoS) as Sybil resistance to make it prohibitively expensive to attack the network.
 When this is true, `--p2p-tls-enabled` must be set to true in order to secure P2P communications.